denngan/industrial_automation/Chapter9/chapter9.md

 Q79. **Explain why it is a valid assumption to consider the failure rate being constant for reliability calculations.**

+>**terms:** failure rate, reliability
+>
+>*reliability:* probability of successful mission execution, function over time
+>
+>*failure rate:* number of failures in interval t.
+Over time t this follows a bathtub curve with three stages.
+> * infant mortality: high but decreasing failure rate at the beginning, new hardware fails, design faults, manufacturing problems
+> * useful life: constant, only random failures
+> * end of life: incerasing wear out
+>
+>The infant mortality should not be present anymore in the factory system due to burn tests.
+Burning tests use new devices a lot until they pass the infant mortality stage.
+All faulty parts will fail in those tests.
+So used devices in a plant have all reached their useful life, where they have a constant failure rate.
+Thus for reliability calculations a constant failure rate can be assumed.
+>
+>**examples:** let lights burn for 100 hours before selling them

 Q80. **How can infant mortality be avoided in industrial systems?**

+>**terms:** infant mortality
+>
+>*failure rate:* failure rate of population of products over time.
+Follows a bathtub curve:
+> * infant mortality: new hardware fails due to design failures/flaws or manufacturing problems (unacceptable but avoidable)
+>
+>*Stress tests:* before massive production; find design weaknesses and material/assembly problems; improvements in design for robustness in different environments: temperature, humidity, vibrations (especially for PLCs)
+>*Burn-in test:* when leaving factory; ensure functionality before leaving manufacturing plant, run for several hours/days to get to useful life and leave infant mortality, find manufacturing problems
+>
+>**examples:** frist test prototype of a PLC under different conditions to make design better.
+Then produce many PLCs and run them for some hours to filter all badly produced broducts

 Q81. **Explain the notion of failure rate and its relation to the MTTF.**

+>**terms:** failure rate, MTTF
+>
+>*failure rate:* lambda(t) - priobability that a good element fails during next time unit
+>*reliability:* probability of device not having failed until time t - R(t) = exp(-lambda * t)
+>*MTTF:* mean time until a failure occurs - Intergral of R(t); tha equals 1/lambda
+>
+>**examples:**

 Q82. **Calculate the reliability of a system that depends on a set of N elements.**